what we think of as modern art today began in 1860, then careered onwards through the next century

 It was a movement purely concerned with design, with elaborate surface decoration and curvilinear forms.
 The trends that followed by comparison were bare.
 Its importance to the printed page due to the inclusion of letterforms in printing and signage, as well as its contribution to the fields of fashion design, textiles (William Morris) and furniture (Charles Rennie Mackintosh), influenced subsequent graphic design greatly.
 A technical breakthrough, stone lithography, allowed designers freedom from dependence on the rectilinear restrictions of letterpress printing.
 At the same time, Japanese prints became popular, which freed the use of space.

 See that Mackintosh chair on the far left?
-I saw it back in the ’90s in a Star Trek: The Next Generation episode entitled “Devil’s Due.”
+I spied it on set back in the ’90s in a Star Trek: The Next Generation episode entitled “Devil’s Due.”
 His furniture has appeared in several movies and TV shows that needed a futuristic, otherworldly or avant garde look, a testament to timeless design.

 Designers brought up in the shade of the Bauhaus and the formalistic International Style, whether they know it or not (see “The Bauhaus and The International Style”), may dismiss Art Nouveau as overdone, but love of decoration remains persistent.
 More at home in the 19th century, traces of it emerged in the 1960s and ’70s when phototypesetting and lithography replaced lead type for the most part.